siliconmoksha/robert-frost-os/README.md

 # robert-frost-os
-⚗️ This is one of my favorite experiments.
-It's a skeuomorphic redesign of the 90's Microsoft Bob to test the viability and efficiency of a modern approach of this idea
+⚗️ This is by far my favorite project.
+Here we reimagine the 90's Microsoft Bob with a modern skeuomorphic twist, exploring the potential of this design philosophy today.